-As at 30 April 2020, one bond had a Standards & Poor's rating of BBB+.
-At the date this bond was purchased it met the minimum credit rating requirement.
+As at 30 April 2020, one bond had a Standard & Poor's rating of BBB+.
+At the date this bond was purchased, it met the minimum credit rating requirement.
 The holding of this investment was approved by the KBC Asset Management NV Allocation Committee.
 All other holdings met the minimum rating requirement.
+KBC Bank NV is the swap counterparty for all derivatives held for trading.
 All cash balances are held with KBC Bank NV.
 KBC Bank NV had an "A-2" (30 April 2019: "A-1") short-term rating and an "A-" (30 April 2019: "A") long-term credit rating from Standard & Poor's as at 30 April 2020.
 KBC Bank NV is the swap counterparty for all derivatives held for trading.